natecostello/van_two_point_oh/blog/2021-7-26/electroplating-trials.md

 ### Lessons and Improvement

-Failure is not an option, so we plan to incorporate the following improvements based on our lesson:
+Failure is not an option, so we plan to incorporate the following improvements based on our trial:
-* Clean with a boiled vineger salt process, followed by dawn, and maybe an acetone wipe.
+* Clean with a boiled vinegar salt process, followed by dawn, and maybe an acetone wipe.
 * Use new electrolyte and more of it, so we aren't as constrained on part spacing.
 * Run a file over all busbar edges to blunt any sharpness.
 * Employ a larger vessel so we can get better spacing between the parts.